A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 Let it sit for 15-20 minutes before rinsing thoroughly with warm water.

-Additionally, wiping down with paper towels or white cotton is an easy way to remove stains on the pot’s surface without using harsh chemicals that could damage the material.
+Paper towels or white cotton is also an effective, gentle method for removing surface stains without using harsh chemicals that might harm the pot’s material.

 Regular cleaning is essential to prevent clogs and maintain optimal brewing conditions.